Advertisement

 How long is the wait at Connecticut Department of Housing?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Connecticut Department of Housing depend on demand in Hartford, funding levels, and your priority status.
+With approximately 8,958 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 2, 2026 when the Mainstream list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Connecticut Department of Housing directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?